 “irrigation water use analysis” means an analysis of water use data based on meter readings and billing data.

+“land clearing debris” means trees, stumps, rocks and associated vegetation and soils resulting primarily from land clearing.
+Exception: Vegetation or soil contaminated by toxic substances.
+(Adapted from CALGreen.)

 “landscape architect” means a person who holds a license to practice landscape architecture in the state of California Business and Professions Code, Section 5615.